zenphantom/ml-git/docs/mlgit_api.md

         force (bool, optional): Force checkout command to delete untracked/uncommitted files from the local repository. dataset (bool, optional): If exist a dataset related with the model or labels, this one must be downloaded. labels (bool, optional): If exist labels related with the model, they must be downloaded.

+    Returns:
+        str: Return the path where the data was checked out.
     """
 ```